lizgarseeyah/Blockchain/README.md

 };`
 ```

 This ensures our blockchain is secure.
-In order to recreate a block, the proofOfWork function will need to run hundreds of thousands of times and will require a lot of computing power to create the correct hash.
+In order to recreate a block, the 'proofOfWork function' will need to run hundreds of thousands of times and will require a lot of computing power to create the correct hash.
 This is how it secures the blockchain.
 It makes it hard to add more blockchain or modify it without first trying to decrypt the hash value.
 It also takes in the previous hash value which is another layer of complexity.
 All are linked together by their data.
 Re-mining and recreating the blocks is not feasible.

 The complete blockchain source code can be accessed here.